British Rail: Future

 Since privatisation, many groups have campaigned for the renationalisation of UK Rail services, most notably 'Bring Back British Rail'.
 Various interested parties also have views on the privatisation of British Rail.

 The renationalisation of the railways of Britain continues to have popular support.
 Polls in 2012 and 2013 showed 70% and 66% support for renationalisation, respectively.

 Due to rail franchises sometimes lasting over a decade, full renationalisation would take years unless compensation was paid to terminate contracts early.

 When the infrastructure-owning company Railtrack ceased trading in 2002, the Labour government set up the not-for-dividend company Network Rail to take over the duties rather than renationalise this part of the network.
 However, in September 2014, Network Rail was reclassified as a central government body, adding around £34 billion to public sector net debt.
 This reclassification had been requested by the Office for Budget Responsibility to comply with pan-European accounting standard ESA10.

 The Green party has committed to bringing the railways 'back into public ownership' and has maintained this impetus when other parties argued to maintain the status quo.
 In 2016, Green MP, Caroline Lucas, put forward a Bill that would have seen the rail network fall back into public ownership step by step, as franchises come up for expiry.

 Under Jeremy Corbyn (2015–2020), the Labour Party pledged to gradually renationalise British Rail franchises if elected, as and when their private contracts expire, creating a "People's Railway".
 In a pledge during his successful leadership campaign to succeed Corbyn, Keir Starmer said that renationalising rail would remain as Labour Party policy under his leadership.
+This was further outlined in April 2024 when the party announced that a Labour government would transfer passenger rail networks to public ownership within its first term.
+After Labour's victory in the 2024 general election, the incoming government began the process of bringing all remaining privatised railway franchises into public ownership at the earliest opportunity as contracts expire with the Passenger Railway Services (Public Ownership) Act 2024.

 Following the COVID-19 pandemic decimating franchise revenues and making them unviable, in 2021 the government announced it would take back responsibility for the operations of passenger services through Great British Railways with service provision to be contracted to private operators.
+In 2024, the government announced that management of publicly owned passenger rail services would be integrated into GBR.